goreleaser/goreleaser/www/docs/ci/actions.md

       # on your needs.
       - uses: goreleaser/goreleaser-action@v2
         with:
-          # either 'goreleaser' (default) or 'goreleaser-pro'
+          # either 'goreleaser' (default) or 'goreleaser-pro':
           distribution: goreleaser
           version: latest
           args: release --rm-dist
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
-          # Your GoReleaser Pro key, if you are using the 'goreleaser-pro' distribution
+          # Your GoReleaser Pro key, if you are using the 'goreleaser-pro'
+          # distribution:
           # GORELEASER_KEY: ${{ secrets.GORELEASER_KEY }}
 ```